Journeys in Design recognises the power of Creative energy in helping all of us to heal and thrive.

 We continue to support and collaborate with several groups that share this belief: in Scotland we cite Art in Healthcare, The Art Room, The Yard and ArtLink as examples of such efforts.
 Each has grounded their work in well researched and expertly resourced interventions.
 Please visit their websites to find out more and offer your own support if you can.

-Our Linen Stories opens on Saturday 5 May in Leith and tours to Selkirk, Kirkcaldy, Badenoch, Lisburn and Amsterdam in the coming months.
+Our Linen Stories opens on Saturday 5 May in Leith and tours to Selkirk, Kirkcaldy, Badenoch and Lisburn in the coming months.
 We hope to see you there.

 Very best wishes